adslbarxatov/OSMacrosExecutor/README.md

 Application can 'use' mouse, keyboard, command line and interrupts as same as user with the same potentialities.

 Just create macro using OSMacrosEditor tool and run them using OSMacrosEx tool.
-If something goes wrong, you can use sample file
+If something wents wrong, you can use sample file

 #